Polygraph Exams and Pre-Employment Screening in Law Enforcement

 The Purpose of the Test

-The purpose of the employment polygraph test is basically to determine whether a candidate has been truthful on her job application.
+The purpose of the employment polygraph test is basically to determine whether a candidate has been truthful on their job application.
 Any indication of deception can be cause for disqualification from consideration for employment.

 Answers from the pre-exam questionnaire might also indicate background disqualifiers, especially if they show previously undetected serious crimes or if the answers are different from those given on the supplemental application.